aplteam/Tatin/docs/TatinsLoadAndUpdateStrategy.md

 A> then this would have been sufficient:
 A>
 A> ```
-A> ]TATIN.Loadpackage [MyTatin]/mygroup-Goo #.MyPkgs
+A> ]TATIN.LoadPackage [MyTatin]/mygroup-Goo #.MyPkgs
 A> ```
-A> Note that in this case not even the major number have been specified.
+A> Note that in this case not even the major number has been specified.

 You wanted `Foo` and `Goo` to be loaded into `#.MyPkgs`, and that's exactly what Tatin did.
 But where are the dependencies?